Spark-NF/organizer/README.md

 ![Main](resources/images/screenshots/main.png)

 ### Actions file
-You have to create a `actions.json` file to put in the same folder as the executable file.

-It is a JSON file that contains an array of arrays of actions.
+An actions file is a JSON file that contains an array of arrays of actions.
 The first array represents the columns of actions, and the second each row of those columns.

 Example:
 ```js